Creative Placemaking in Planning

 Through partnerships and engagement, planners and artists can make a tremendous difference in the quality of the built environment using a variety of creative placemaking skills.
 However, differing techniques, language, and cultures can be an obstacle for planners and artists working together.

-The American Planning Association, Boston's Metropolitan Area Planning Council (MAPC), Americans for the Arts (AFTA), and the Townscape Institute are partnering to expand best practices, tools, case studies, and networking opportunities to support partnerships as the two fields learn to work together to develop successful creative placemaking projects.
-This collaboration will develop planner-friendly tools, vetted by the public art field and APA's Arts and Planning Interest Group, to increase planners' competencies in working with artists.
+The American Planning Association, Boston's Metropolitan Area Planning Council (MAPC), Americans for the Arts (AFTA), and the Townscape Institute partnered to expand best practices, tools, case studies, and networking opportunities to support partnerships as the two fields learn to work together to develop successful creative placemaking projects.
+This collaboration developed planner-friendly tools, vetted by the public art field and APA's Arts and Planning Interest Group, to increase planners' competencies in working with artists.

 The Arts and Planning Interest Group (APIG) is a collaborative space for planners and artists who believe that arts and culture is an essential element of what makes places and communities healthy, connected, and vibrant.